 - Plant reproductive ecology and evolution

 - Floristic projects such as field guides, floras and keys

 ARTICLES & REPORTS

 Martine, C.T., J.T.
 Cantley, E.S.
 Frawley, A.R.
 Butler, I.E. Jordon-Thaden.
 2016.
 New functionally dioecious bush tomato from northwestern Australia, Solanum ossicruentum, may utilize "trample burr" dispersal.
 PhytoKeys 63: 19-29 doi: 10.3897/phytokeys.63.7743

 Cantley J.T., D. Frohlich, C.T.
 Martine.
 2016.
 Multiple records of monoecy and leakiness in dioecious taxa of Hawaiian Coprosma spp.
 (Rubiaceae).
 Records of the Hawaiian Biological Survey: Bishop Museum Occasional Papers 118: 9-12.

 Martine, C.T., A.J.
 Boni, E.A.
 Capaldi, G.E.
 Lionheart, and I.E. Jordon-Thaden.
-In press.
+2016.
 Evidence of rock kangaroo seed dispersal via fecal seed storage in a tropical monsoon community.
-Northern Territory Naturalist 27.
+Northern Territory Naturalist 27: 68-77.